 5. Western Sydney University

-Studying in Australia is not just about obtaining a degree but also about obtaining a world-class education with hands-on experience.
-Obtaining a nursing degree is an assurance of good preparation to help you meet the high demand for healthcare professionals both locally and globally.
+Studying in Australia is not just about obtaining a degree but also about gaining a world-class education with hands-on experience.
+Earning a nursing degree can help prepare students to meet the demand for healthcare professionals both locally and globally.

 We hope that this article on the top nursing schools in Australia was informative.
 To learn more information on studying in Australia, check out the Study in Australia Guide and Available Programs for International Students Page for more.